Aakanksha0620/illegal-dumping/README.md

 REPLACE THIS SENTENCE with a short description, 2-3 sentences in length, of the specific sustainability problem your solution is meant to address.

+Annually, waste production surges, with illegal dumpsites proliferating, especially in unaddressed locations.
+Inadequate recycling exacerbates ecological and health issues, as dumpsites attract disease-carrying pests.
+This leads to potentially life-threatening diseases, while also impacting the mental well-being of communities residing near these sites.

 ### How our technology solution can help

 REPLACE THIS SENTENCE with a short description of your team's solution, in about 10 words.